Serrowxd/uipw-react/README.md

 1. Fork and Clone.
 2. In Gitbash/Terminal `yarn` or `npm i` to install dependencies.
-3. Then `npm start` or `yarn init` to create a locally hosted instance.
+3. Then `npm start` or `yarn start` to create a locally hosted instance.

 # Documentation